Updated 2.11.20 - A brief recap of the February 11, 2020 City Council meeting is provided below:

 Award of Professional Service Agreements to provide on-call construction management services – Council approved four professional service agreements with vendors who will provide on-call construction management services.

 Miscellaneous Items & Other Matters:

 - Councilmember Armato – Councilmember Armato requested to provide an update of her attendance at the Independent Cities Association Winter Session conference at the next Council meeting.

 - Measure FD support resolution – Councilmember Fangary requested a resolution of support for Measure FD, which will appear on the March 3 ballot be presented at the next council meeting.

 THE NEXT REGULAR CITY COUNCIL MEETING WILL TAKE PLACE AT 7 P.M.
 ON TUESDAY, FEBRUARY 25, 2020.

 Questions or comments?
 Contact the Assistant to the City Manager Nico De Anda-Scaia

-To download previous City Council Meeting Recaps, please click on the links below (.pdf format):
+To download a .pdf of previous City Council Meeting Recaps, please click on the links below: